Trump-tied group pushing for voting changes in Wisconsin - NewsBreak

 Trump-tied group pushing for voting changes in Wisconsin

-MADISON, Wisc. — (AP) — A group formed to support former President Donald Trump's agenda is working with Wisconsin Republicans on a ballot measure that would bypass the state's Democratic governor to change how elections are run in the battleground state.
+A group formed to support former President Donald Trump 's agenda is working with Wisconsin Republicans on a ballot measure that would bypass the state's Democratic governor to change how election s are run in the battleground state.

 The backing for a possible route around Gov. Tony Evers was revealed during a private meeting on elections hosted by the American Legislative Exchange Council, which advocates conservative policies to state lawmakers in voting and other areas.
 Trump's former White House spokesman Hogan Gidley told attendees that his new organization, the Center for Election Integrity, was working with elected officials and business leaders in Wisconsin “to figure out the best path” around Evers, who has said he will block GOP-backed election measures.